Skip to main content

 Interior sketch of 27a Charles Street by Archibald Chappelow

-However life at the turn of the 20th century proved disruptive.
-When the shadow of the First World War fell across Europe, Archibald, keen to avoid military service, moved to neutral Denmark.
-This period of exile proved formative.
-In Copenhagen, he taught at the university, including courses on antiques restoration, and it was there he met and married Karen Ragnhild Permin of Hillerød in November 1914.
-The couple had two sons: Paul, who was born with cerebral palsy, and Allan, born in 1919.
+When the First World War broke out, Archibald, keen to avoid military service, moved to neutral Denmark.[1]
+The years there shaped him.
+In Copenhagen he taught at the university, including courses on antiques restoration, and on 17 November 1914 he married Karen Ragnhild Permin of Hillerød.[1]
+They had two sons: Paul, who was born with cerebral palsy, and Allan, born in 1919.[1]

 Pencil sketch of No. 9 Downshire Hill, Hampstead, a three-story brick townhouse built in 1823 with ivy-covered facade and iron balconies.